 Snowboarding in Italian Alps

 We chose to go snowboarding to Italian Alps this spring due to the fact that it’s so cheeeeap there.
-For example compared to Switzerland the prices are ridiculous.
+For example compared to Switzerland the prices are ridiculous – in a good way!
 Everything from accommodation to ski passes, food and after ski drinks are well marked.
 This was my second time snowboarding in Italy – but in a different spot.
 This time the place was called Ponte di Legno, 4 hours from Milano by train or bus.
 It was a great spot because it was laying just by the slopes.